 - Take That, Audience!: As Andrew declares in "The Wire Special", if the viewer were to cook their pit beef any more well done than how Andrew did it, they would be "incorrect".

-- The Tell: How to tell when Andrew likes a dish: his hand starts shaking up and down.
+- The Tell: Andrew acknowledges that when he really enjoys a dish, his hand starts shaking up and down.

 - Throw It In!: